puppetlabs/puppet-docs/source/pe/3.7/install_uninstalling.markdown

 When you install agent nodes using the [agent installation script](./install_agents.html), PE does not include the `puppet-enterprise-uninstaller` script as part of the agent package.
 There are a few additional steps you'll need to take to uninstall PE from agent nodes.

-1. **On your Puppet master**, navigate to the original directory from which you installed PE.
+1. **On your Puppet master**, navigate to the original PE installer directory.
 2. Copy the `puppet-enterprise-uninstaller` and `utilities` scripts to the agent node you're uninstalling PE from.
 3. **On the agent node**, run sudo `./puppet-enterprise-uninstaller`, and follow the prompts.